fomenko-ai/cranberrypy/README.md

 By right-clicking on a class, you can display the class's dependencies.

 ***To reduce response time and be able to work with the service in the absence of the Internet, [you can download the go.js file](https://gojs.net/latest/download.html).
 Specify the path to the file in `index.html`.***

+You can quickly check the correctness of the visualization of dependencies by running Cranberrypy on the directory `examples`.

 ### Generating documentation text